 The doctor who first discovered this strain of coronavirus and warned the authorities, Li Wenliang, died at the age of 34 from this disease.
 China has launched an investigation into his death, according to a statement by the Xinhua official agency.

-“We express our deepest condolences and sadness, pay tribute to him for the fight on the front lines against the epidemic, and express our sincere sympathy to his family,” the local government said in a statement.
+“We express our deepest condolences and sadness, pay tribute to him for fighting on the front lines against the epidemic and express our sincere sympathy to his family,” the local government said in a statement.

 Taiwan: Taiwan will not yet accept citizens of Hong Kong or Macau.
 The suspension will last as long as required.
 Those who urgently need to travel to Taiwan must come to the consulate in their city and prove that they have not been to mainland China for the past 14 days.
 Those who have visited and have already received visas are instructed to independently enter quarantine.
 Otherwise, those who refuse to do this will be punished with a fine of almost $ 5000.
 Taiwan also banned all cruise liners from entering ports.

-Japan: In Japan, 25 cases of coronavirus have been confirmed.
-This is the most affected country outside of China.
+Japan: Japan has 25 confirmed cases of coronavirus.
+It is the worst affected country outside of China.
 On February 13, the first death was reported - an 80-year-old woman died in Kanagawa Prefecture, near Tokyo.
-Japan's response to the outbreak of coronavirus was weaker than in other countries.
-Tokyo imposed a ban on entry only for travelers who have been to Hubei in the past 14 days, or for those who have been issued a passport in Hubei.
-Prime Minister Shinzo Abe was adamant that the outbreak would not affect the start of the 2020 Tokyo Olympics this summer.
+Japan's response to the coronavirus outbreak has been weaker than other countries.
+Tokyo has imposed an entry ban only for travelers who have traveled to Hubei province in the past 14 days or who have issued a passport to Hubei.
+Prime Minister Shinzo Abe was adamant that the outbreak would not affect the start of the Tokyo 2020 Olympics this summer.

 Other most affected Asian countries are Singapore, Thailand, and South Korea.